 The Park would partner with ADOT&PF, the McCarthy community, and/or ADNR to put panel information at the State's fire-wise pavilion west of the bend in the road.
 With this signage and visitor contact, WRST would introduce visitors to complex local land ownership patterns.
 The park also would develop and introduce a comprehensive sign and wayfinding system.
+In November 2005, the Alaska Regional Office of NPS published sign guidelines for WRST (NPS, 2005g).
+The sign guidelines address the preservation of existing historic signs, the replication of non-existent historic signs, and the design and construction of contemporary signs.
+The guidelines include standards for information and interpretive signs.
 A traveler information system providing timely information on park/NHL conditions, facilities, services and events could be developed at Long Lake for local AM-FM broadcasting.

-2.2.9 National Creek Encroachment on Cultural Resources
+2.2.10 National Creek Encroachment on Cultural Resources